 For the cheddar cheese, I try to use a nice quality, sharp cheddar.
 Head to the fancy cheese section and get something nice.
 It doesn't have to be expensive!
 Sometimes getting a large block of nice cheese that is ungrated can wind up being cheaper or comparable to buying pre-shredded cheese.
 For this salad, I wind up using a block of English or Irish Cheddar cheese.
 Tillamok is also a great option.

-To make the vinaigrette, just combine all the ingredients in a mason jar and shake!
+To make the apple cider vinaigrette, just combine all the ingredients in a mason jar and shake!
 Could not be easier.
 This combines them all and then you can just pour over your salad.
 If you don't want to use all the dressing, just pour as much as you want over it.
 So easy.

 Tuscan Kale Salad with Apples and Cheddar